hmthanh/blog/_posts/2014-07-08-understand-convolution.md

 Just like one-dimensional convolutions, we can think of a two-dimensional convolution as sliding one function on top of another, multiplying and adding.

 One common application of this is image processing.
 We can think of images as two-dimensional functions.
-Many important image transformations are convolutions where you convolve the image function with a very small, local function called a “kernel.”
+Many important image transformations are convolutions where you convolve the image function with a very small, local function called a "kernel."

 ![RiverTrain-ImageConvDiagram]({{ '/assets/images/2014-07-08-understand-convolution/RiverTrain-ImageConvDiagram.png' | relative_url }})
 {: style="width: 100%;" class="center"}